-Note After completion of a write instruction (WRSR, WRITE, or WRTC) or nvSRAM special instruction (STORE or RECALL) instruction, WEN bit is cleared to '0'.
+Note After completion of a write instruction (WRSR, WRITE, or WRTC) or nvSRAM special instruction (STORE, RECALL, ASENB, ASDISB) instruction, WEN bit is cleared to '0'.
 This is done to provide protection from any inadvertent writes.
-Therefore, WREN instruction must be used before a new write instruction can be issued.
+Therefore, WREN instruction must be used before a new write instruction is issued.